American Humor Studies Association

 - humor in regional, national, transnational, international, and other spatial contexts

-Attendees must be (or become) a member of the American Humor Studies Association or the Mark Twain Circle of America.
+Attendees must be (or become) a member of the American Humor Studies Association.
 Presenters will be highly encouraged to submit article-length versions of their work for possible publication in Studies in American Humor, a peer-reviewed journal published by the American Humor Studies Association since 1974 and in conjunction with the Penn State University Press since 2015.
-Presenters on Mark Twain will be encouraged to submit article-length versions to the Mark Twain Annual, published by Penn State University Press.

 The conference registration fee will be $40 for graduate students, adjunct faculty, and independent scholars, and $75 for tenure-track faculty members.